How to Get a Service Dog - Things to Know & Steps to Follow

 Service Animals vs. Emotional Support Animals

-Service animals and emotional support animals are very similar.
-However, a service animal is trained to perform a task for its owner while an emotional support animal provides comfort just by being with them.
+Service animals differ from emotional support animals.
+A service animal is trained to perform a task for its owner while an emotional support animal provides comfort just by being with them.

 In addition, a person with a disability can only have one service dog at any given time although they may have several emotional support animals.